OrganicCrops logo

 quinua carretillera serving the traditional quinoa apple breakfast porridge

-The Andes Altiplano produces approx. 120 million kg of quinoa per year of which 40% is organic.
-The majority of quinoa production is by small family farms, which are often organized into faming cooperations/communities.
-Quinoa is also cultivated in North America, UK, Holland, France, Spain, India, China and even Australia.
+Did you know that the Andes Altiplano produces around 120 million kg of quinoa each year, with 40% of it being organic?
+The majority of this production comes from small family farms, often organized into farming cooperatives and communities.
+Quinoa is also grown in countries such as North America, the UK, Holland, France, Spain, India, China, and even Australia, reflecting its growing popularity as a global food item.

 What is it like on my plate?